Comer352L/FreeSSM/README.txt

 3. REQUIREMENTS:
    1.)
 FreeSSM source code (https://github.com/Comer352L/FreeSSM)
    2.)
-Qt framework (www.qt.io/download)
-        Linux:   Qt4 (>= 4.4.0) or Qt5
+Qt framework: Qt4 or Qt5
-                 Packages are usually available in the distribution repositories.
-                 Development packages are needed.
-        Windows: Qt5 (using MinGW, not MS Visual Studio) Qt4 is not available for download anymore and the used MinGW version is too old.
+        Development of Qt4 has been discontinued, the last release is v4.8.7.
+        Releases older than 4.8.7 are no longer tested !
+        There is no functional difference between Qt4 and Qt5 with regards to FreeSSM.
+        2.1.)
+Download sources:
+               Qt4: download.qt.io/archive/qt/4.8/4.8.7/
+               Qt5: www.qt.io/download.
+               Linux distributions usually provide ready packages in their repositories, which should be preferred.
+Development packages are needed, too.
+        2.2.)
+OS specifics:
+               Windows: The MinGW version of Qt is needed.
+                        All other versions (e.g. for MS Visual Studio) are not supported.
+        2.3.)
+General notes:
                The sources of Qt are not required.
                There is also no need to install tools such as Qt Creator etc.
    3.)
 MinGW (only for MS Windows)
        MinGW is usually shipped with Qt and just needs to be selected during the installation process.
        However, in the past the installation process changed very often.
        There were times when it had to be downloaded and installed manually.
-       Check mingw.org and sourceforge.net/projects/mingw in case you are forced to install it manually.
+       If the Qt-installer is not shipping MinGW, it usually provides at least a direct link for downloading it.
+If that's not the case, check mingw.org and sourceforge.net/projects/mingw.

 --------------------------------------------------------------------------------